- Outset Study

 Thu 23 April 2020 : 9:00am – 10:00am

-Drawing Room is pleased to offer Drawing Circle members, and a limited number of Network members, the opportunity to attend a private tour of the Aubrey Beardsley exhibition at Tate Britain.
+Drawing Room is pleased to offer Drawing Circle members the opportunity to attend a private tour of the Aubrey Beardsley exhibition at Tate Britain.

 Aubrey Beardsley shocked and delighted late-Victorian London with his sinuous black and white drawings.
 He explored the erotic and the elegant, the humorous and grotesque, winning admirers around the world with his distinctive style.
 Spanning seven years, this exhibition will cover Beardsley’s intense and prolific career as a draughtsman and illustrator, cut short by his untimely death from tuberculosis, aged 25.